nilearn/dev-days-2020/_sections/sprint.md

 order: 6
 ---

+The sprint will be a community effort to work on nilearn: adding new features, improving examples, documentations.

 If you would like to receive information about the organization of the online sprint directly by email, please fill the form below.
 Otherwise this page will be maintained up-to-date.